artechconsultancyltd/uk.co.artechconsultancy.module.smartcivi/README.md

 If Drupal User - Please install "CORS Module" - (Allows Cross-origin resource sharing) - Config "*|*"

-In CiviCRM ACL Permission - All user should have "access AJAX API" - Permission can be changed in the extension
+In CiviCRM ACL Permission - All user should have "view my contact" - Permission can be changed in the extension

 --
 # HOW TO USE